Alejogb1/job-board/blog-data/how-can-i-run-testcontainers-with-containerd-on-kubernetes-120-without-errors.md

 id: "how-can-i-run-testcontainers-with-containerd-on-kubernetes-120-without-errors"
 ---

-Alright, let's tackle this.
-It’s a situation I’ve bumped into more than a few times, especially when teams start migrating from docker to containerd on kubernetes clusters.
+Alright,  It’s a situation I’ve bumped into more than a few times, especially when teams start migrating from docker to containerd on kubernetes clusters.
 The transition can be a bit bumpy if you’re not careful, and Testcontainers interacting with containerd directly can expose some of those bumps.
 I remember back in 2021, during a large-scale deployment overhaul, we faced similar issues.
 The usual docker-based Testcontainers setup just wasn't cutting it anymore, causing intermittent failures and generally making the integration tests flaky.

 The core problem isn't necessarily that Testcontainers "doesn't work" with containerd; it's more about how Testcontainers interacts with the underlying container runtime.
 Testcontainers by default often tries to connect to a docker socket.
 Containerd, on the other hand, uses a different architecture and doesn’t expose a docker-compatible socket directly.
 You can't just point Testcontainers at a containerd endpoint and expect it to work seamlessly.